-95. Definition of city for purposes of withholding

-95. Enacted into law (Public Law 94-).
+95. Definition of city for purposes 95.
+Enacted into law (Public of withholding

 - 96. Withholding tax on certain gambling winnings - 96.
 Support Senate provision but oppose Senate floor amendment excluding State lotteries from withholding requirements.

 Conference Action: The Conferees agreed to a compromise under which a withholding tax would be imposed on winnings from State lotteries in excess of \$5,000 and certain horse race winnings.
 The effective date would be 60 days after enactment of the bill.